 We heartily recommend cooking with your CBD oil.
 While you won’t be able to cook anything tasty using smashed up CBD gummies, tincture formats make it easy to toggle how many mg you’re putting into the recipe and make it easy to mix into the recipe as well.
 Like olive oil, which can be used in almost anything, CBD oil is the perfect texture to easily combine with foods and add an extra element to your recipe.
 It’s a great way to get your daily dosage, and it allows for plenty of creativity in how you use your product, too.

-High-quality CBD that actually follows the FDA guidelines and is made with 0.3% THC should not show up on a drug test.
+High-quality CBD that actually follows the FDA guidelines and is made with no THC or with less than 0.3% THC should not show up on a drug test.
 Low-quality CBDs, however, that are not made with fine materials and use unorthodox extraction methods do have some risk of showing up on drug tests.
 So, be sure to only invest in high-quality CBD to protect yourself from wrongly showing up positive on a drug test.